zhangzhengde0225/CDNet/README.md

 # Contributors
 CDNet is authored by Zhengde Zhang, Menglu Tan, Zhicai Lan, Haichun Liu, Ling Pei and Wenxian Yu, Zhengde Zhang and Wenxin Yu is the corresponding author.

-Currently, it is maintained by Zhengde Zhang (zhangzhengde@mail.sjtu.edu.cn)
+Currently, it is maintained by Zhengde Zhang (drivener@163.com).

 # Citation
 ```